JetBrains/compose-multiplatform/tutorials/Keyboard/README.md

 ## Prerequisites

-This tutorial expects set and ready Compose project build similar to which is described in [Getting Started tutorial](../Getting_Started)
+This tutorial expects that you have already set up the Compose project as described in the [Getting Started tutorial](../Getting_Started)

 ## What is covered

-In this tutorial, we will see two different ways to handle keyboard events in Compose for Desktop as well as some utilities that we have to do it.
+In this tutorial, we will look at two different ways of handling keyboard events in Compose for Desktop as well as the utilities that we have to do this.

 ## KeySets & ShortcutHandler

 Compose for Desktop has a few utilities to work with shortcuts:

-`KeysSet` represents a simultaneously pressed chord of keys.
-You can construct a `KeysSet` using Key's extension function:
+`KeysSet` represents a set of keys that can be simultaneously pressed.
+You can construct a KeysSet using the Key's extension function:

 ``` kotlin
 Key.CtrlLeft + Key.Enter